Why should your business be sustainable, and how can you achieve this model?

-Where can you reduce?
+- Where can you reduce?
 How can you stretch your raw materials?
-Can you lower the amount of resources needed to create a specific product while maintaining its quality?
+Can you lower the amount of resources used to create a specific product while maintaining its quality?

 What blockers are there to a sustainable business model?

 Building a sustainable business can be daunting.
-If you're running a business that's stuck in its status quo, you may be struggling from one of three issues:
+If your business is stuck in its status quo, you may be struggling from one of three issues.